dxatscale/sfpowerscripts/decision records/005-sandbox-pooling.md

 Similarly, to the Rest API on execution of this command an ID is returned for the SandBoxInfo record that is associated to the Sandbox being provisioned.

-Given the direction the SFpowerscripts tooling is going in as to eliminating its dependency on the SFDX cli, the recommended approach would be to use the rest API to create environments.
+Given the direction the sfpowerscripts tooling is going in as to eliminating its dependency on the SFDX cli, the recommended approach would be to use the rest API to create environments.

 ## Expired Org purge